 |Acrylic||Fair||No to Fair||Fair||No||$|

 Here’s a quick rundown on each of these dinnerware plastics with examples from Amazon’s extensive collection.
-If you want to learn more about the best brands in plastic tableware, check out our latest plastic tableware review and shopping guide.
+You can also find our latest top picks for plastic dishes and glasses in our best plastic dinnerware and best plastic drinkware reviews.

 Melamine Plastic Dinnerware